- Price: very good

 The replacement jacket earlier this week and not only do the sleeves fit much better but Black Lapel also took the opportunity to improve the fit of the shoulders.
 I’m very pleased with the end result:

 I also took the opportunity to remove the jacket’s wrinkles (from shipping & handling) using recently posted DIY suit pressing instructions for the first time.
-It’s certainly not as quick as steaming but I didn’t mind now that I know such expediency comes at the cost of a suit’s proper fit and construction.
+The process certainly is not as quick as steaming but I didn’t mind now that I know such expediency comes at the cost of a suit’s proper fit and construction.

 July 25, 2014

 I happened to take a look at the jacket yesterday and noticed that its quality had deteriorated despite never having been worn.
-There had always been a slight vertical ridge on each side of the front that mirrored the lapel facing seem inside but now those ridges are much more prominent as seen in this photo.
-I was already wary about the suit material wrinkling so quickly but this new development can’t be so easily overlooked.
-The tuxedo is now unwearable.
+Specifically, there had always been a slight flaw in that the seam where the lapel facing ends inside the jacket was pushing against the outer material of the coat creating a sort of vertical ridge on each side of the front.
+Now those ridges are much more prominent as seen in this photo.
+I was already wary about the suit material creasing so easily during use but this new development can’t be so easily overlooked.
+The tuxedo is now unsuitable for wearing.